tmorovati/Plate-Detection-and-Recognition-with-OpenALPR/README.md

 ## Description

 This project focuses on place detection and recognition using the OpenALPR (Automatic License Plate Recognition) repository.
-By leveraging OpenALPR's capabilities, we have developed a system for recognizing and categorizing locations within your university's parking areas.
+By leveraging OpenALPR's capabilities on Persian Numbers, we have developed a system for recognizing and categorizing locations within your university's parking areas.
 The system utilizes license plate recognition technology to identify and classify parking spots, contributing to efficient management and navigation.

+**Warning: Dataset belongs to Persian Numbers
+**
 ## Features

 - Automatic license plate recognition using OpenALPR.